 There are a few ways you can use these Tree House Traveler booklets with your students.

 For younger students, teachers may choose to read the books aloud to students.
 After finishing one of the books, print out a full sheet of the matching passport stamps.
 Then cut out and give one stamp to each student.
 Students can glue the stamp over the matching book number in the passport booklet.
-Since Dinosaurs Before Dark is book #1 in the series, the dinosaur stamp would be glued on top of the #1 in the passport booklet.
+For example, Dinosaurs Before Dark is book #1 in the series, so the dinosaur stamp goes on top of the #1 in the passport booklet.

 SMALL GROUP OR INDEPENDENT READING

 For second or third grade students, the Magic Tree House series can be read independently or with your book clubs or small groups.
-You can print out one sheet of passport stamps for each student.
-As a student finishes a book in the series, he can cut out the matching stamp and glue it on top of the corresponding number in the passport booklet.
+You can print out a set of passport stamps for each student.
+As a student finishes a book in the series, they can cut out the matching stamp and glue it on top of the corresponding number in the passport booklet.

 Your Tree House Travelers will not only enjoy reading the Magic Tree House series, but they will have a small booklet to help remind them of all of the adventures they went on with Jack and Annie!